syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Z-Ordering.md

 ## SendBackward

-SendBackward is a method which is used to send the selected shapes/text to one step backward of a group of elements over an image.
+The SendBackward method is used to send the selected shapes/text to one step backward of a group of elements over an image.

 {% tabs %}